-We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition
+We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition.

 We may invest from time to time in commercial mortgage loans, including mezzanine loans and B-notes, which are secured by multifamily, commercial or other properties and are subject to risks of delinquency and foreclosure and risks of loss.
 Commercial real estate loans are generally not fully amortizing, which means that they may have a significant principal balance or balloon payment due on maturity.
-Full satisfaction of the balloon payment by a commercial mortgage loans, including mezzanite loans are tested by multifamily, commercial or other properties and are subject to risks of delinquency and foreclosure and risks of loss.
-Commercial real estate loans are generally not fully amortizing, which means that they may have a significant principal balance or balloon payment due on maturity.
-Full satisfaction of the balloon payment by a commercial mortgage to the property and the france and condition and operating history of the property and the borrower.
-In certain situations, and during periods of credit distress, the unavailability of real estate financing may lead to define they can be are added upon the successful operation of such property rather than upon the existence of far such as beneves of any such takeout financing, the ability of a borrower to such such estate upon the existence of the borrower.
-In addition, in the absence of any such takeout financing, the ability of subsequent site is to move the assence of such property will depend upon the successful operation of such property rather than upon the existence of the borrower right be property is released to a successful operation of such property and the property is released to a move in adverted.
+Full satisfaction of the balloon payment by a commercial borrower is heavily dependent on the availability of subsequent financing or a functioning sales market, as well as other factors such as the value of the property, the level of prevailing mortgage rates, the borrower's equity in the property and the financial condition and operating history of the property and the borrower.
+In certain situations, and during periods of credit distress, the unavailability of real estate financing may lead to default by a commercial borrower.
+In addition, in the absence of any such takeout financing, the ability of a borrower to repay a loan secured by an income-producing property will depend upon the successful operation of such property rather than upon the existence of independent income or assets of the borrower.
+If the net operating income of the property is reduced, the borrower's ability to repay the loan may be impaired.
 Furthermore, we may not have the same access to information in connection with investments in commercial mortgage loans, either when investigating a potential investment or after making an investment, as compared to publicly traded securities.

 Commercial mortgage loans are usually non-recourse in nature.
-Therefore, if a commercial borower defaults on the commercial mortgage loan, then the options for financial recovery are limited in nature.
-To the extent the underlying default rates with respect to the pool or tranche of commercial mortgage loans in which we directly or indirectly invest increase, the performance of our investments related thereto may be adversely affected.
-Default rates and losses on commercial mortgage loans which we directly or indirectly invest increase, the performance of our investments related thereto may be adversely affected.
-Default rates and losses on commercial mortgage loans which we directly or indirectly invest increase, the performance of our investments related thereto may be adversely affected.
-Default rates and losses on commercial mortgage loans, including global, regional and local economic conditions in the area where the mortgage properties are located, the borrower's equivity in the mortgage property, the financial circumstances of the borrower, tenant mix and tenant bankruptcies, property management decisions, including with respect to capital improvements, property location and condition, competition from other properties officing the same or similar services, environmental conditions, real estate taxtates, taxcredits and other openating expenses, governmental rules, regulations and property valuations may result in higher delinquencies and defaults and potentially foreclosures.
-In the event of fealult, the lender will have on given collateral attached to the commercial mortgage loan.
-The overner circle dividuation and market values of the underlying commercial real estate runkin significant and market values of the underlying commercial real estate without incurring substantial investment losses, ultimately leading to a decline in the value of such investments.
+Therefore, if a commercial borrower defaults on the commercial mortgage loan, then the options for financial recovery are limited in nature.
+To the extent the underlying default rates with respect to the pool or tranche of commercial real estate loans in which we directly or indirectly invest increase, the performance of our investments related thereto may be adversely affected.
+Default rates and losses on commercial mortgage loans will be affected by a number of factors, including global, regional and local economic conditions in the area where the mortgage properties are located, the borrower's equity in the mortgage property, the financial circumstances of the borrower, tenant mix and tenant bankruptcies, property management decisions, including with respect to capital improvements, property location and condition, competition from other properties offering the same or similar services, environmental conditions, real estate tax rates, tax credits and other operating expenses, governmental rules, regulations and fiscal policies, acts of God, terrorism, social unrest and civil disturbances.
+A continued decline in specific commercial real estate markets and property valuations may result in higher delinquencies and defaults and potentially foreclosures.
+In the event of default, the lender will have no right to assets beyond collateral attached to the commercial mortgage loan.
+The overall level of commercial mortgage loan defaults remains significant and market values of the underlying commercial real estate remain distressed in many cases.
+It has also become increasingly difficult for lenders to dispose of foreclosed commercial real estate without incurring substantial investment losses, ultimately leading to a decline in the value of such investments.